ninjazeroone/BurpSuite-API-sign-plugins/README.md

 Two example of HMAC signing for API.

-Explaining of creating digest in both of them will be added later.

 First you need input creds you have, including domain of request and your secret key.

 Second, you need jython-standalone-2.5.4-rc1.jar connected to your BurpSuite (Extender -> Options -> Python Environment)